 The founders and directors of the CIJ are motivated by a strong commitment to the principles of social justice, human rights, whistleblowing and the protection of the environment.

-The key event in the CIJ calendar is the annual Summer School held at City University in central London.
+The key event in the CIJ calendar is the annual Summer School, formerly held at City University London and from 2014 held at Goldsmiths, University of London.
 Since its inception the school has attracted over 1000 journalists from 35 countries including Iraq, China, Russia, Brazil, South Africa, Mexico and Serbia.

 Since 2003, the CIJ Summer School's pioneering training in database journalism, computer security, advanced internet research, and business document analysis have transformed investigations in newsrooms across Britain.